posit-dev/linux-positron-dev-setup/README.md

 - Clones Positron over SSH into a folder you choose under `~/` (skipped if it's already there).
 - Optionally installs Visual Studio Code.
+- Optionally installs and enables the OpenSSH server so the machine accepts incoming SSH connections (e.g. for VS Code Remote - SSH).
+- If you're using Zsh with oh-my-zsh, sets a custom shell prompt.

 ## Configuration